Swendsen-Wang Algorithm on the Mean-Field Potts Model: Mixing Time at

 Let $P_t'$ be the probability that at time $t$ it holds that $S_t<(1+\epsilon) n/B$ conditioned on the event $\mathcal{E}_{t}$, i.e., $P_t':=\Pr(\mathcal{F}_t\mid \mathcal{E}_t)$.
 Note that $P_t\geq P_t'(1-\exp(-n^{\Omega(1)}))\geq P_t'-\exp(-n^{\Omega(1)})$.
 Combining \eqref{Gtau1}, \eqref{Gtau2} and \eqref{trfgtrfg}, we obtain

-Since $G$ is bounded by a polynomial and since the probability of the event $\neg \mathcal{E}_t$ is exponentially small, removing the conditioning in \eqref{eq:modifiedpotential2} only affects the inequality by an additive $o(1)$.
+Since $G$ is bounded by a polynomial in $n$ and the probability of the event $\overline{\mathcal{E}_t}$ is $\exp(-n^{\Omega(1)})$, removing the conditioning in \eqref{eq:modifiedpotential2} only affects the inequality by an additive $o(1)$.
 Similarly, replacing $P_t'$ with $P_t$ in \eqref{eq:modifiedpotential2} only affects the inequality by an additive $o(1)$.
 This proves that \eqref{eq:modifiedpotential234} holds for all sufficiently large $n$, thus concluding the proof of Lemma~\ref{combinecombine}. \end{proof}

 Using Lemma~\ref{combinecombine}, it is not hard to obtain the following corollary. \begin{corollary} Let $B=\Bu$.
-The mixing time of the Swendsen-Wang algorithm on the complete graph on $n$ vertices is $O(n^{1/3})$. \end{corollary} \begin{proof} Consider two copies $(X_t),(Y_t)$ of the SW-chain.
+The mixing time of the Swendsen-Wang algorithm on the complete graph on $n$ vertices is $O(n^{1/3})$. \end{corollary} \begin{proof} Consider two copies $(X_t),(Y_t)$ of the SW chain.
 As in the proof of Corollary~\ref{cor:BgBh}, it suffices to show that for $T=O(n^{1/3})$, there exists a coupling of $(X_t)$ and $(Y_t)$ such that $\Pr(X_T=Y_T)=\Omega(1)$.